raphael-proust/raphael-proust.github.io/code/lwt-part-3.md

 A different scheduler, such as the one for `js_of_ocaml`, might differ.

 Also note that in many cases, leaving some promises pending is not an issue and can even be a desired behaviour.
-For example, in a server it is possible to pass a promise that only resolves when the process receives a signal (typically `SIGINT` or `SIGTERM`).
+For example, in a server it is possible to call `Lwt_main.run` with a promise that only resolves when the process receives a signal (typically `SIGINT` or `SIGTERM`).
-Leaving some promises pending then is a non-issue.
+Leaving some side promises pending then is a non-issue.

 Finally, note that it is very easy to work around this behaviour when desired.
 You merely need to pass the joined promise `Lwt.join [main_promise; side_promise]` to `Lwt_main.run`.